dao-xyz/peerbit/NETWORK_TODO.md

 - Direct routing knowledge: `packages/transport/stream/src/routes.ts` (ACK/trace-based route store).
 - Fanout overlay: `packages/transport/pubsub/src/fanout-tree.ts` + `packages/transport/pubsub/src/fanout-channel.ts`.
 - Shared-log uses both planes today:
-  - RPC (DirectStream) for most directed traffic: `packages/programs/data/shared-log/src/index.ts`
-  - FanoutTree only for `append(..., { target: "all" })` via ExchangeHeads broadcast.
+  - FanoutTree for `append(..., { target: "all" })` broadcast, and now also for "directed delivery w/ settle" via fanout unicast ACK where available: `packages/programs/data/shared-log/src/index.ts`
+  - RPC/DirectStream remains as a fallback path for directed delivery when fanout is not configured or a unicast cannot be routed.

 ## Observed Issues / Smells

-- Shared-log currently receives fanout payloads without a proper `RequestContext.message` (it uses `{ } as any`).
-Anything that reads `context.message.header.timestamp` will break if we move more messages onto fanout.
-- FanoutTree `MSG_DATA` publish proxy currently makes the root the transport-level origin (root re-wraps payload into a new signed `DataMessage`).
-If the application needs the original publisher identity, it must be carried in the payload.
+- FanoutTree `MSG_DATA` publish proxy makes the root the transport-level origin (root signs the DATA frame).
+If the application needs original publisher identity, it must be carried at the application level.
 - Two independent mechanisms try to solve "how do I reach peer X?":
   - DirectStream learns ephemeral routes from ACK traces.
   - FanoutTree has route tokens scoped to `(topic, root)` and a root proxy path.